Kerry Carpenter Player Props: Tigers vs. Twins

 Kerry Carpenter At The Plate

-- Carpenter has six doubles, four home runs and six walks while batting .267.
+- Carpenter has six doubles, four home runs and six walks while hitting .266.

-- He has scored at least one run nine times this year (34.6%), including one multi-run game.
+- He has scored at least once 10 times this year (37.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.